Tian902/2023_PP1_T07_G02_Toolkits/README.md

 | **Topic** | Battery recycling | Battery usage impact evaluation |
 | **Link** | :link: [Storymaps](https://storymaps.arcgis.com/stories/2006a91575e24392820666473f43ac2a) | :link: [Landing page](https://responsible-camellia-1vcc12.mysxl.cn/), :closed_book:[User documentation](www.google.com) |
 | **Description** | A comprehensive guide to the safe and sustainable use of lithium batteries.  | An assessment framework for evaluating the potential impact of battery usage. |

+# More detials
+# Toolkit 1
-| Details | Project Scope: The toolkit addresses the comprehensive lifecycle management of lithium batteries, with an emphasis on standardization and sustainable use.
+Project Scope: The toolkit addresses the comprehensive lifecycle management of lithium batteries, with an emphasis on standardization and sustainable use.

 Strategy: The goal is to build a sustainable future for lithium batteries through innovative design, safety measures, and effective recycling methods.